 Depending on the injury, the standard amount may not be enough, especially if you need treatment that is not covered by OHIP or you do not have excess health coverage under another plan (such as work).
 As such, it is always a good idea to discuss with your insurer whether you should increase your medical and rehabilitation and attendant care benefits.

 Income Replacement Benefits

 It is equally important to consider whether to purchase additional income replacement coverage.
 Income replacement benefits provide individuals who are unable to work due to a motor vehicle accident with income replacement.
 Under a standard policy, income replacement benefits are calculated at 70% of your gross income, to a maximum of $400 per week.
-However, if your net income is greater than that covered by the standard policy, you should consider increasing your coverage, to a maximum to $600, $800 or $1,000 per week.
+However, if your net income is greater than what is covered by the standard policy, you should consider increasing your coverage.
+You can chose to increase this coverage to a maximum of $600, $800 or $1,000 per week.

-Under a standard policy, caregiver benefits are only available for those who are catastrophically injured, to a maximum of $250 per week for the first dependent, with an additional $50 per week for each additional dependent.
+Under a standard policy, caregiver benefits are only available for those who are catastrophically injured.
+This benefit provides a maximum of $250 per week for the first dependent, with an additional $50 per week for each additional dependent.
 However, you can purchase optional coverage so that caregiver benefits are available if your injuries are considered to be minor or non-catastrophic.
 If you are unemployed and responsible for the full-time care of any dependents, it is a good idea to discuss with your insurer the option of increasing your caregiver benefits.

 Housekeeping and Home Maintenance